Three-Dimensional Digital Planning

 Instarisa 3D facial scan.

-For full-arch and esthetic cases, we capture a three-dimensional scan of your face using the Instarisa scanner — capturing the relationship between your teeth, lips, smile, and overall facial structure.
+For full-arch and esthetic cases, we capture a three-dimensional scan of your face using the Instarisa scanner.
+It records the relationship between your teeth, lips, smile, and overall facial structure.
 This data is integrated with the CBCT and intraoral scan so the design accounts for how the final teeth will look in your face, not just in your mouth.

 - 4